wp-plugins/nofollow-links/readme.txt

 == Screenshots ==

-1. Mass edit title tags of pages
+1. Choosing which links to nofollow

 == Feedback? ==